Enough of catfish fries dying and farmers crying to me for help. With this article, it will offer first-aid advice for managing your fries.

 The fries are feeding every day and they are also excreting waste in the pond, so managing the dirt in the ponds will keep the ponds clean and keep the fries healthy at all times.

 If you want to siphon, drain the water lower early in the morning before feeding the fish and siphon the dirt from the pond.
 Do this not too often so that you don’t overstress the fries.

 If you have fed the fish in the morning, don’t try to remove the dirt that day.
 If you do so it can lead to the death of the catfish fries.

 There is more to fries management than what I have written in this article because it is more practical than theory.

 In the first weeks also, you can notice some foamy substance on the water while the fries gather in one spot, this is very dangerous to the health of the fries if not managed very well.

 To recap what I have mentioned above, if you have been wondering how to manage your fries as a fish hatcher, below are what you should look out for:

 i.
 Water management

 iii.
 Dirt management.

-I always advise if you want to succeed in this business, seek professional services to train you.
-No money spent on training is a waste, you will definitely get value for money.
+I always say if you want to succeed in this business, seek professional services to train you.
+No money spent on training is a waste, you will get value for money.